BrighterCommand/Docs/contents/EventCarriedStateTransfer.md

 ## Next

-See [Correctness in Brighter](BrighterOutboxSupport.html) for guidance on how to use Brighter\'s support for the Outbox pattern to ensure producer-consumer correctness.
+See [Correctness in Brighter](BrighterOutboxSupport.html) for guidance on how to use Brighter's support for the Outbox pattern to ensure producer-consumer correctness.